 You can also submit relevant written documentation to support your case.
 Such documents typically would be from the period of employment or related to the issue under appeal.
 The administrative hearing officer will determine how and whether your evidence will be considered.

 If you choose to bring documentation, you must bring copies for the hearing officer and the opposing side.

 What if I'm unable to get a witness or document for my case?

-The department can issue a subpoena to compel an individual's participation or to produce evidence either party desires.
+The department can issue a subpoena to compel an individual's participation or to produce evidence either party needs for their case.

-An Application for Issuance of Witness Subpoena can be filed at any local SC Works center.
+An Application for Issuance of Witness Subpoena can be picked up at a Connection Point near you or downloaded here.
 On the application you must provide a name, address, telephone number and the specific reason you are requesting a document or a witness’s participation.
 Subpoenas cannot be served on addresses outside of South Carolina.